 New bricks with the names of all seniors were

 installed on the walkway near Case Center.

-Parents and family members of the Class of 2014 set a new record for participation to the Senior Parent Project, according to an announcement at the annual brick ceremony held Friday, May 16.
-Project chair Marlene Gilbert announced that 548 donors—a record 77 percent—contributed $542, 416 to the project.
+Parents and family members of the Class of 2014 set a new record for participation to the Senior Parent Project this year.
+At the annual brick ceremony Friday, May 16, Project chair Marlene Gilbert announced that 548 donors—a record 77 percent—contributed $542,416 to the project.

 Said Gilbert, “This is the highest level of participation in the history of Skidmore’s Senior Parent Project, and the fourth highest amount collected in the 14 years that the project existed.”
 Due to the generosity of a project committee member, a brick with the name of every student in the class was installed on the walkway near Case Center.
 Gilbert said this was appropriate, as it recognizes “all that the parents, faculty and staff have done for our students and the future of Skidmore.”
 The bricks serve as a permanent expression of “love and recognition to our children and in appreciation of Skidmore and its impact on their lives,” she added.

 Alan and Marlene Gilbert presented a check of

 Funds raised through the Senior Parent Project supported two key priorities this year: financial aid and the geothermal heating and cooling project.
 Gilbert explained that scholarship support from the Parents Fund supports students in the Class of 2015.
 In addition, funds will be directed toward Skidmore’s environmental initiative, specifically the drive to bring more of the campus online to the geothermal heating and cooling system.
 She called this “Part of Skidmore’s deep commitment to sustainability.”